maricons/maricons/README.md

 # 🌸 Hi there!
 Welcome to my GitHub 🌸

 Hi!
-I'm Constanza, a passionate developer from Chile 🇨🇱.
-I love turning ideas into code and crafting meaningful projects.
-Here, you'll find some of the cool stuff I've been working on, from mobile apps to web platforms.
+I'm Constanza, a developer from Chile 🇨🇱 with a passion for bringing ideas to life through code.
+I love crafting meaningful projects, whether it's building mobile apps or creating web platforms.

+Beyond coding, I have a knack for design and enjoy working in Figma—creating everything from simple wireframes to detailed, high-fidelity prototypes.
+It's all about blending creativity with functionality to deliver great user experiences.

+Take a look around to discover some of the exciting projects I've been working on.
 Let’s dive in! 💻✨

 ---

-These are the most used technologies in my personal GitHub projects:
+I have experience in various areas of computer science, from front-end and back-end development to working with frameworks, tools, and technologies.
+Below, you'll find a collection of logos representing the tools and languages I use, highlighting my skills and expertise in the field.

 ![Top Languajes](https://github-readme-stats.vercel.app/api/top-langs/?username=maricons&layout=compact)